Hi again. Today we will know step by step how to perform Busway Testing & Commissioning on-Site from A to Z.

 · Designated permit issuer/receiver or coordinator shall be appointed to control the commissioning area and commissioning works.

 All commissioning & testing personnel will attend a Safety Commissioning Meeting and pre-commissioning safety training before work commences.

 12.5- Hazards Related to Testing & Commissioning

 · The following HSE training shall be delivered to the person but not limited to:

 12.6- Risk Assessment and Control

-· HSE Hazards involved in the activity have been assessed through Hazards & Effects Management Process (HEMP) for every activity and that the outcome is recorded.
-The contents in HEMP Register shall be disseminated within the shift supervisor/foreman’s teams through toolbox talks.
+· HSE Hazards involved in the activity have been assessed through the Hazards & Effects Management Process (HEMP) for every activity, and the outcome is recorded.
+The contents of the HEMP Register shall be disseminated within the shift supervisor/foreman’s teams through toolbox talks.

 · The following control measures generally apply to all hazards that shall be adopted as a proactive measure, in addition, the specific controls identified in the HEMP register: